- Deaf and Hard of Hearing Accommodations in Jails, Prisons, and the Special Commitment Center

 - Prevent Discriminatory Suspension and Expulsion of Students with Disabilities

-- Abuse and Neglect Response Effectiveness
+- Improving Effectiveness of Abuse and Neglect Response Systems

 - Improving Sexual Assault Response in Long Term Care Facilities

-- Improving Conditions in Residential Facilities
+- Improving Conditions in Residential Settings

 - Prevent Inappropriate Segregation of Inmates